arturfber/arturfber/README.md

 ## 🚀 About Me

 Passionate about crafting digital products that feel effortless on the surface and robust underneath.
 I value well-structured architecture, maintainable code and thoughtful UI/UX.
+I'm also passionate about AI and how it can be used to improve the lives of people (and developers!).

 I’ve worked supporting mission-critical systems, optimizing legacy infrastructures and delivering modern solutions in:

 - 🌍 Public sector platforms
-- 🏥 Healthcare/medical systems
+- 🛒 E-commerce platforms
 - 📱 Mobile & API ecosystems
-- 🧠 Enterprise-grade dashboards & automations

----

-## 💼 Experience Highlights

-- **IT Development & Support Supervisor** — Regional Council of Dentistry of Minas Gerais
-- **IT Advisory & System Modernization** — RCDMG
-- **Fullstack Developer** — Jhusys Corporate Solutions
-- **Front-end Developer** — Freelancer
-- **Development Internship** — RCDMG

-Building APIs in Laravel, creating product dashboards, enhancing legacy platforms, and supporting digital transformation efforts.
+- 🤖 AI-powered systems

 ---